iampat/cloud-neigh/README.md

 # cloudy-neigh
 Cloudy with a Chance of Neighbors

-The single machine desing is highly influnced by [scann](https://github.com/google-research/google-research/blob/master/scann)
+The single machine design is highly influnced by [scann](https://github.com/google-research/google-research/blob/master/scann).

 # Run & Build